tristantrainer/weather-generator/README.md

     - Consideration: File format might differ in the future.
 7. File name is arbitrary at this point
     - Consideration: File name might be important in the future

+Stages
+1. Create domain objects for each Weather Records,